 In yoga sculpt, you hold certain yoga poses for long periods either on their own or while performing other strength exercises.
-Poses in yoga sculpt might include things like Warrior I, II, and III, downward dog with pushups, or the goddess pose with a squat, all held longer with weights, and these poses are interspersed with bursts of cardio.
+Poses in yoga sculpt might include things like Warrior I, II, and III; downward dog with pushups; or the goddess pose with a squat, all held longer with weights.
+These poses are interspersed with bursts of cardio.
 Therefore, proper form in poses is essential.

 - Before you start with yoga sculpt, work on developing proper form in all your yoga poses.